ethers-io/ethers.js/docs/source/api-utils.rst

 -----

-.. _api-hexstring:
+.. _hexstring:

 Hex Strings
 ===========

-A hex string is **always** prefixed with "0x" and is always returned with even-length (although any hex string may be passed in with odd-length).
+A hex string is **always** prefixed with "0x" and consists of the characters 0 -- 9 and a -- f.
+It is always returned lower case with even-length, but any hex string passed into a function may be any case and may be odd-length.

 :sup:`utils` . hexlify ( numberOrBigNumberOrHexStringOrArrayish )
     Converts any number, :ref:`BigNumber <bignumber>`, hex string or